NREL/tyche/docs/cheat-sheet.rst

 Parameters Dataset
 ~~~~~~~~~~~~~~~~~~

-The *parameters* dataset contains any ad hoc data, other than that contained in the *designs* dataset, that is required to calculate a technology’s capital cost, fixed cost, production (actual output amount(s)), and metrics.
+The *parameters* dataset contains any ad hoc <better word than ad hoc? and what does this mean?> data, other than that <No And Designs does not have any data>   contained in the *designs* dataset, that is required to calculate a technology’s capital cost, fixed cost, production (actual output amount(s)), and metrics.
 If the information in the *designs* dataset completely defines the technology and its metrics of interest, then the *parameters* dataset can be left blank except for the column names.
 Identically to the *designs* dataset, the *parameters* dataset contains multiple sets of data corresponding to different R&D investment scenarios.

 **Table 3:**